AndyMoran/AndyMoran/README.md

 ## 🌱 What I'm Working On

 - Expanding my portfolio with deeper statistical and modelling projects
-- Strengthening my Python and Bayesian analysis workflows
+- Strengthening my Python,SQL and Bayesian analysis workflows
 - Continuing to refine the clarity and structure of my analytical writing

 ---